Interceptor777/slim-pro-9/README.md

 Fixes and patches for Linux on the Lenovo Slim Pro 9 16IRP8

 # Audio
-To make the subwoofer's work need the following:
+To make the subwoofer's work you need the following:
 #### Disable driver runtime suspend/resume PM
 as root (if rc.local doesn't exit - create, make executable and add `#!/bin/sh`)
 ```